fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/overview.md

 Operations can only be performed on the `DataTable` of `DataStore` and each operation generates a new `DataTable` instead of modifying the same `DataTable`.

 You can create new columns for a `DataTable` but new rows can only be inserted in the `DataStore`.
-The default table and all derived tables created from the default table will automatically reflect the new row of data.
+The root tables and all derived tables will automatically reflect the new row of data.

 ## What is a `DataTable`?